Actions performed in the internal plane of consciousness are called. Mental actions. What will we do with the received material?

 6. creative activity acts as a means of self-realization

-The subject matter of the activity.
+Subject matter of the activity.

 Activity characteristics:

-Activity is inside the person himself, these are his needs and motives.
+Activity is located inside the person himself, these are his needs and motives.
 Thanks to them, a person comes into contact with the outside world.

-Purposefulness is a consciously imagined planned result.
+Purposefulness is a consciously presented planned result.

 The difference between activity and animal activity: